 Lack of sexual attraction

-Dr. Siegel confirms that while attraction to your partner is an important component to intimacy, it is not related to ED.
+Dr. Eisenberg confirms that while attraction to your partner is an important component to intimacy, it is not related to ED.
 “People often mistake ED and low sex drive, also known as a low libido.
 The two tend to have different causes and require different treatments.”

 “While sexual dysfunction can have a psychological component, erectile dysfunction is not due to a psychological issue.”

-Dr. Siegel stresses the importance of being treated by a doctor who specializes in ED.
+Dr. Eisenberg stresses the importance of being treated by a doctor who specializes in ED.
 “This doctor can offer all the treatment options available in order to find the one that is best suited for each individual patient’s needs.”